 The tutorial programme is aimed at the development of research and writing skills and basic computer literacy.
-In so far as the Legal Theory 1 programme is concerned, there is also emphasis on the development of oral skills and writing skills.

 For Legal Theory 3 there are weekly tutorials which are voluntary and which are designed to supplement and provide extra support for the lecture programme.